BEVERLY J. HIBSHMAN July 26, 1951 - Dec. 21, 2019

 She was born July 26, 1951, in South Bend, to the late Robert G. Thorne and De Ville J. (Hatton) Hartman.

 Surviving are two children, Stephanie (Brian) Ostrom and Stacy (Timothy) Reed and three grandchildren, Christopher Hibshman, Cole Hibshman and Clayton Reed.
-Also surviving are three great-grandchildren, Brendyn, Haileigh, Bentley, three siblings, Barb Martin, Johnny Wodtkey, Gail (C.J.)
+Also surviving are three great-grandchildren, Brendyn, Haileigh, Bentley, three siblings, Barb Martin, Johnny Wodtkey and Gail (C.J.)
 Picking and numerous other family members.

 Beverly enjoyed doing crafts in her spare time and loved children.